-- 50% of a program's classroom slots will be set-aside for children whose household income is less than 60% of state median income or children who have an identified developmental delay or disability. - Income will be determined utilizing categorical eligibility established via other federal programs (ex.
-SNAP, CCAP, Free/Reduced Meals) or via documentation provided by the family - Developmental delay or disability will be determined by utilizing existing eligibility for other federal programs, including receipt of services through an IEP under early childhood special education, eligibility for DD services, or other documentation deemed appropriate by NDDHS. - The Child Information Form collects the information needed for the program to prioritize children who meet the 50% set aside slot criteria.
+- Household income is less than or equal to 60% of state median income.
+Income is determined utilizing categorical eligibility established via other federal programs (ex.
+SNAP, CCAP, Free/Reduced Meals) or via documentation provided by the family. - o The family is experiencing homelessness per McKinney-Vento Definition - Children who have an Individual Education Plan (IEP) or Non-Categorical Delay (NCD).
+A Non-Categorical Delay is when a disability is not clearly identified, but delays are evident, and the child is receiving services. - Child who is in Foster Care. - The Child Information Form collects the information needed for the program to prioritize children who meet the 50% set aside slot criteria.
 The Child information Form found on the website should be completed by each family at the time of application for a four-year-old program to determine eligibility.
-Best in Class | Health and Human Services North Dakota - If a program has more applicants in the set-aside pool than it has set-aside slots available, students will be selected through a randomized selection process within the set-aside pool. - Any students not selected in the first-round randomized selection (i.e., set-aside pool) will then be included in the non-set-aside pool. - Students in the non-set-aside pool will then be selected for enrollment based on a randomized selection protocol.
+Best in Class | Health and Human Services North Dakota

+- If a program has more applicants in the set-aside pool than it has set-aside slots available, students will be selected through a randomized selection process within the set-aside pool. - Any students not selected in the first-round randomized selection (i.e., set-aside pool) will then be included in the non-set-aside pool. - Students in the non-set-aside pool will then be selected for enrollment based on a randomized selection protocol.